-We will refresh our Open Data Strategy every year to incorporate new learning, feedback or best practice.
-Feedback will be sought from our community of users to feed into this annual review.
+We will refresh our Open Data Strategy periodically to incorporate new learning, feedback or best practice.
+Feedback will be sought from our community of users to feed into this review.
 We will work to increase the quality of the datasets we publish building on work we have already started as an integral part of our digitally enabled transformation programmes.
 This has already led to a significant improvement and we recognise that we have more to do.

 We are currently investing in improvements in our asset data.
 We are also seeking to demonstrate that we have appropriate control on asset health, with maintenance regimes grounded in operational facts.

 We clearly need to make sure that we have sufficient data and analytics skills ourselves.
 We have been investing in analytical skills across our workforce for the last four years in the form of the (level 4) Intelligence Ops programme.
+We are currently refreshing our internal digital strategy and have created our first data strategy.
+The data strategy serves as a guide for our journey towards becoming a data-driven organisation addressing critical areas of data management such as data governance, architecture, exploitation and culture.
+Our open data strategy sits within this broader data strategy.
 We will continue to build out this culture, but also invest in the awareness of the possibilities of Open Data, so that our people are minded to seek answers beyond the boundaries of our organisation.

-We are appointing, for the first time, a Head of Open Data which will report directly to our CIO.
+We are appointing, for the first time, an Open Data Portfolio Manager which will report directly to our Head of Intelligence and Analytics, with Executive Leadership Team oversight.
 This role will work across the business to promote Open Data, ensuring that we publish our data sets responsibly and reliably and engage with a rich ecosystem whenever possible.